-So it seems at odds with that advice that millions of Queenslanders have been required to vote today.
-Sure, you could have registered for a postal vote, and had plenty of time to do that before today.
+So it seems at odds with that advice that millions of Queenslanders have been required to vote.
+Sure, you could have registered for a postal vote, and had plenty of time to do that.
 But the cut-off for postal voting came before things really got worse; before Bondi was swamped and closed in the space of 24 hours.
 Before restrictions were placed on attending trampoline venues and barre classes.

 What does the law say?